 6. How are assessments calculated?

 - Assessment values are established on the basis of: historical sales prices, income information (for commercial properties), improvements (additions or deletions to the property since the last assessment), and property zoning and use.

 7. What factors are used to calculate assessments?

 - If you disagree with the amount of your property assessment, you can appeal to the Assessment Review Board.
 An application for assessment appeal is enclosed with your tax notice, available on the municipal website, or can be picked up at the Town Administration Office.
-To download an application, visit the Assessment Appeals page.
+To download an application, visit the Assessment Complaint page.